LuxuryRangeRover/RoAnalytics/overpay-calculations.md

 This document explains the **system used to calculate overpay (OP) estimates** in RoAnalytics.
 It provides insight into the data patterns, value relationships, and trade dynamics behind each estimate.

+> [!NOTE]
 > Overpays are not manually entered.
 Instead, RoAnalytics uses **predictive modeling to estimate overpays automatically data or simple calculations**.
+> RoAnalytics was built to provide reliable, data-driven insights into item information - including predicted overpays for primarily high-demand items.

+> [!WARNING]
 > Some estimates may not always be perfectly accurate.
 It’s always recommended to verify these overpays before trading.

-RoAnalytics was built to provide reliable, data-driven insights into item information - including predicted overpays for primarily high-demand items.

 ---